Applying primer is a necessary part of any home painting project.

 Do I Need to Use Two Coats of Primer?

-If you’re working with raw, unfinished wood, it’s likely that you need at least two coats of primer.
+If you’re working with raw, unfinished wood, you likely need at least two coats of primer.
 Unfinished wood is highly absorbent and requires a thick coating before it can be conducive to paint or stain.

-Some manufacturers recommend only one coat, but if the finish of your cabinets is worn or imperfect, you’ll end up needing two coats anyway.
+Some manufacturers recommend only one coat, but if the finish of your cabinets is worn or imperfect, you’ll need two coats anyway.

 Even when you have finished cabinets, it’s easy for them to splinter and get damaged over time.

-The best way to tell if you need two primers is by looking at the manufacturer’s recommendations.
+Reviewing the manufacturer’s recommendations is the best way to tell if you need two primers.

-Most companies specify how many coats of primer are needed on their website or on the can itself.
+Most companies specify how many coats of primer are needed on their website or the can.